freddiehaddad/grep/README.md

 # Fast Track to Rust

-This repository contains the source code for the final version of the Grep program, developed during the Fast Track to Rust online course.
+This repository contains the source code for the final version of the Rustle program, developed during the Fast Track to Rust online course.

 Read the course at **https://freddiehaddad.github.io/fast-track-to-rust/**